Enro/economic-impacts-OS/mindmap.md

 ### Productivity improvements

-#### Text mining allows generation of new information through analysis of large bodies of text or data <aside>Time taken to extract useful information from sources can be reduced
+#### Text and data mining allows generation of new information through analysis of large bodies of text or data <aside>Time taken to extract useful information from sources can be reduced

+#### Access to more complete information diminishes ignorance

-### Avoid duplication of efforts
+#### Avoid duplication of efforts

 ## Enablement <!--fold -->